hangulvar/Acoustic-Signal-Classification/README.md

 to four classes.
 The recordings have natural background noise, marine mammal sounds as well as Anthropogenic sounds.

 A more extensive dataset is available on google drive locations provided here: (https://github.com/irfankamboh/DeepShip/issues/1).

+### Preprocessing
+The data has been labeled and appended into a materdata.
+Deleted duplicate ID rows from tanker-metafile.